CruCentralCoast/crucentralcoast.com/README.md

 # Cru Central Coast website

+## NOTE: This project is being archived since we have switched from a completely custom site to using a hosted site builder

 This project contains the code for both crucentralcoast.com and slo.crucentralcoast.com

 ## Getting started with Dev